 Installation is quick and relatively easy.
 Simply download the app on your phone, plug in the Alfie button and connect it to your home WiFi Network.
 Once it is connected then you can submit a request via a text message through the phone or by pressing the "talk" button on the top of the button.

 After that, it will respond to your requests in just a few moments with suggestions as well as helpful advice.

-For instance, in this case I asked it to order me some brussel sprouts and it prompted me to consider adding more items to my cart since the grocery delivery required a minimum of $10-$60, so instead I decided to simply order some Thai food and was surprised / impressed that it was able to interface with restaurants as well as grocery and retail products.
+For instance, in this case I asked it to order me some brussels sprouts and it prompted me to consider adding more items to my cart since the grocery delivery required a minimum of $10-$60, so instead I decided to simply order some Thai food and was surprised / impressed that it was able to interface with restaurants as well as grocery and retail products.
 I think this is where I began to realize that it wasn't just "Sears" but it was the start of something greater.

 Personally though, like all delivery and logistics services that are competing in this space today it depends on the last mile as much as it does the initial user experience.
 As a service that seems primarily to target a younger, urban, tech savvy consumer the requirement to have a physical button vs simply an app seems almost redundant, adding expense and complexity to the equation.